richafnu/Viva/Viva/glint/setup/questions-setup.md

    :::image type="content" source="../../media/glint/setup/section-question-added.png" alt-text="Screenshot which shows a new item added under a Survey Section.":::

-3. The new survey item shows under the Survey Section in the Questions section..
+3. The new survey item shows under the Survey Section.

 ## Add item targeting